 Don’t forget to check the domes on the roof.
 This can also be easy access for burglars.

 – Single glass in a window?
 Change it to double glass if possible.

 – Make sure you can look at who is at your front door.

 – What will you do when you lose your keys?
 How will you access your own house?
 That is also the way burglars can access your house in the Netherlands.

 – Neighbourhood.
 Some neighbourhoods have a shared WhatsApp account, where they can let each other know if they see something unexpected.

 – Tell your neighbours when you are on holiday and ask if they want to keep an eye on your house.

 – If you see anything suspicious, call the police.
 112 in urgent situations and 0900-8844 in less urgent matters.
 Don’t hesitate.
-My experience is that they are friendly, and take you serious.
+My experience is that they are friendly, and take you seriously.
 I even got feedback on what happened on the report.

-In some cases an alarm system can be a good solution.
-Especially, when you are travelling a lot or have a high value collection of guitars.
+In some cases, an alarm system can be a good solution.
+Especially, when you are travelling a lot or have a high-value collection of guitars.
 Keep in mind that there are monthly costs involved.

 When you renovate your house, this is the time for improvements.
 Make your house burglar safe.